 Build a feedback loop

-Creating a feedback process can help you analyze a customer’s experience throughout the customer lifecycle.
+Creating a feedback process can help you analyze a client’s experience throughout the customer lifecycle.
 Below are a few ways you could collect feedback:

 - Ask a new customer to leave a review within a few days of their purchase.